 It may seem strange to associate fish with a desert environment but long ago, a large salt lake now known as Lake Otero once filled the Tularosa Basin.
-While there is speculation as to whether other aquatic life live here all that time ago, one thing is certain—the only fish to survive the hydrologic and climatic changes over the last 12,000 years is the White Sands Pupfish (Cyprinodon tularosa).
+While there is speculation as to whether other aquatic life lived here all that time ago, one thing is certain—the only fish to survive the hydrologic and climatic changes over the last 12,000 years is the White Sands Pupfish (Cyprinodon Tularosa).
 Found nowhere else in the world and listed as a threatened species by the New Mexico State Game Commission, the White Sands Pupfish is truly a unique little fish.

 There are only four populations of White Sands Pupfish throughout the Tularosa Basin.
 On White Sands Missile Range, they are found in Malpais Spring, Mound Spring, and Salt Creek.
 The last population is in Lost River, which begins on Holloman Air Force Base and terminates just inside the northeast boundary of White Sands National Monument.

 Each site is a microhabitat all its own, ranging from deep spring-fed ponds to calm streams.
 A variety of plants such as salt grass, salt cedar, pondweed, bulrush, cattail, and sedges grow along their edges.
 Water salinity varies from location to location, ranging from fresh water all the way to being saltier than seawater.
 Despite these drastically different environmental conditions, the White Sands Pupfish is capable of not only thriving in their native habitat but also quickly adapting should they find themselves displaced from one microhabitat to another.